junkurihara/rpxy-docs/content.en/about.md

 type: about
 ---

 `rpxy` [ahr-pik-see] is designed to be a high-performance, secure, and reliable HTTP reverse-proxy.
-It is built on top of the [Rust](https://www.rust-lang.org/) programming language and Rust ecosystem libraries. `rpxy` is designed to be a drop-in replacement for the popular HTTP reverse proxies such as [NGINX](https://www.nginx.com/) and [Caddy](https://caddyserver.com/), considering performance-focused environment.
+It is built on top of the [Rust](https://www.rust-lang.org/) programming language and Rust ecosystem libraries. `rpxy` is also designed to be a drop-in replacement for the popular HTTP reverse proxies such as [NGINX](https://www.nginx.com/) and [Caddy](https://caddyserver.com/), considering performance-focused environment.

 `rpxy` is built under the concepts of simple configuration, blazingly fast message handling, and secure by default.
 It is also designed to be a high-performance HTTP reverse-proxy that can handle a large number of concurrent connections with minimal resource usage.